DeltaRig/Master/dtaidistance/src/DTAIDistanceC/readme.md

 - <series_quantity>: Number of time series to process
 - <aggregation_flag>:
 - - 0: Run without aggregation
-- - number of k to use in aggregation
+- - the option of aggregation

 ### 🧪 Example: